csbrady-warwick/EIS-2/README_DECK.md

 ### Mixed keys

-A common thing to want to do is parse some kinds of keys as strings and some as numbers.
-Because the text parser runs before the numeric parser you have to use some kind of mechanism to detect which keys should be handled as text.
+A common thing to want to do is parse some kinds of values as strings and some as numbers.
+Normally the text parser runs before the numeric parser so you have to use some kind of mechanism to detect which keys should be handled as text.
 There are a lot of ways to do this but for this example we're just going to enclose strings in quotes.

 ```fortran
 MODULE mymod